someengineering/resoto.com/blog/multi-cloud-resource-management-with-resoto/index.md

 The above image shows a [<abbr title="Unified Modeling Language">UML</abbr>](https://en.wikipedia.org/wiki/Unified_Modeling_Language) class diagram of the `volume` abstraction in Resoto.
 The arrow signifies that volumes are resources, and that volumes have all the properties of a resource in addition to additional properties (size, throughput, etc.).

-This abstract idea of a volume holds whether it is a persistent volume in Kubernetes, a block device in <abbr title="Amazon Web Services">AWS</abbr>, or a disk in <abbr title="Google Cloud Platform">GCP</abbr>.
+This abstract idea of a volume holds whether it is a persistent volume in Kubernetes, a block device in <abbr title="Amazon Web Services">AWS</abbr>, or a disk in Google Cloud.
 Since the specific resource in a particular cloud provider has its own set of unique properties, we can not simply use the volume definition directly but use it again as one level of abstraction.

 The following image shows the `resource` and `volume` abstraction, as well as all the possible concrete definitions: